jjbstudent/myReadMe-Generator/README.md

 - [Questions](#questions)

 ## Installation
-💾 run npm installer
+💾 install npm inquirer and run 'node index.js'
+Using NPM inquirer version 6.5.1

 ## Usage
-💻 no
+💻 The project is used to demonstrate outputting user input onto a file which has a template

 ## License

-The application uses Apache license.
+The application uses MIT license.

 ## Contributing
-👪 yes
+👪 Course instructor, Assisting TAs, inquirer documentation, node documentation

 ## Tests
-✏️ yes
+✏️ This is the test

+## Questions
+💡 I came across several issues creating this project, I corrected this by using the correct Inquirer version

+## Contact
+If you would like to conatct me for more information on my project:
+📧 jjbstudent : Github Username
+📧 jblearn2023@gmail.com : Email address